tdixon97/QbbFit/README.md

 It can then be run with:

-    ./BetaSpectrumHandler -h

-Which prints the options:

-    ./BetaSpectrumHandler -l [plot_path] -i [input_path] -p [polynomial order] -q [Qbb] -o [outpath] add the option -I to use the improved model and -h for this help
+    ./BetaSpectrumHandler -l [plot_path] -i [input_path] -p [polynomial order] -q [Qbb] -o [outpath]

+add the option -I to use the improved model and -h for this help

 ### QbbFit
 The next part of the analysis chain consists of a BAT code called QbbFit which performs a background model fit on the spectrum using the analytic approximation of the $2\nu\beta\beta$ decay spectrum shape.